jeremiah-c-leary/vhdl-style-guide/docs/subtype_rules.rst

 subtype_004
 ###########

-This rule checks for valid prefixes in user defined subtype identifiers.
+This rule checks for valid prefixes in subtype identifiers.
 The default new subtype prefix is *st\_*.

 Refer to the section `Configuring Prefix and Suffix Rules <configuring_prefix_suffix.html>`_ for information on changing the allowed prefixes.